 Cash ratio

-This ratio is to the working capital ratio but while calculating this ratio only cash and cash equivalents are taken into consideration.
-Cash equivalent refers to the total value of cash in hand that includes items that are similar to cash or investments which mature within 90 days.
-Treasury bills, Treasury notes, Commercial paper are some examples of cash equivalents.
+The working capital ratio considers only cash and cash equivalents when calculating this ratio.
+Cash equivalent refers to the total value of cash in hand that includes items that are similar to cash or investments that mature within 90 days.
+Treasury bills, Treasury notes, and Commercial paper are some examples of cash equivalents.
+The following is the formula to find the cash ratio:

 Cash ratio = Cash and cash equivalents/Current liabilities